Index of Indigenous languages

 Arawak people often painted their faces and bodies bright colors, especially for battle or festivals.
 Today, Arawak clothing style

 varies from community to community.
-Some people dress in more traditional styles, while others wear more modern clothing.
+Some people dress in more traditional styles, while others wear more modern clothes.

 What was Arawak transportation like in the days before cars?
 Did they paddle canoes?